Same-DayLicensed

 Patients prescribed Vyvanse require ongoing medical monitoring to ensure treatment effectiveness and safety.
 Healthcare providers establish regular follow-up schedules to assess treatment response, monitor for side effects, and adjust dosages as needed.

 Regular monitoring includes cardiovascular assessments, growth monitoring in children, blood pressure checks, and evaluation of ADHD symptom improvement.
-This comprehensive approach helps optimize treatment outcomes while maintaining patient safety throughout therapy.
+This approach helps improve treatment results while keeping patients safe throughout therapy.

 Ongoing Medical Monitoring Includes: